Phonon website

 Here are some examples of what can be added to the website link:

-You are free to use all the images generated with this website in your publications and presentations as long as you cite this work (a link to the website is enough).
-For the license terms of the data from phonodb please refer to their website.
+You are free to use the images generated with this website in publications and presentations as long as you cite this work (a link to the website is enough).
+For the license terms of data imported from external databases such as phonodb, please refer to the original source.

-In polar materials the LO-TO splitting is missing in the phonodb.
+In polar materials, LO-TO splitting may be missing in older PhononDB-derived data.

 File Format

-Here you can find a short description of the internal .json format used to show the phonon dispersions and animations on the website.
+Here is a short description of the internal .json format used to show the phonon dispersions and animations on the website.

 name: name of the material that will be displayed on the website (string)